iontodirel/matchbox_aprs/README.md

 | 11  | +5V       | LDO +5V supply, typically to be connected to USB VBUS                        |
 | 12  | +5V       | LDO +5V supply, typically to be connected to USB VBUS                        |

-## LDO
+## Mainboard LDO

-The on board LDO can run from as low as 4V for its maximum rated current of 500mA
+The on board LDO on the can run from as low as 4V for its maximum rated current of 500mA

 Higher voltages can also be supplied to the LDO for up to +20V